IowaDave/Thermistors/README.md

 Some of the github libraries listed below among the [Links](#links-1) implement the Steinhart-Hart equation.
 One of them might even calculate the coefficients for you!

 A unique benefit of the Steinhart-Hart equation is that it can be used with thermistors for which no data sheet is available.
 One carefully measures actual resistance of the thermistor at three different temperatures, spaced evenly at intervals reasonably far apart.
 The measurements allow a set of coefficients to be calculated for that thermistor.

+## How I Could Be Wrong
+I fell pretty confident about relatively simple steps such as refining the method of calculation and applying a calibration ratio, as described above.

+However, some things I do not know (yet) could make me change my mind.
+For the sake of completeness, consider the following.

+* **More rigorous testing could be called for.** I merely used other thermometers in the room as my reference.
+Proper apparatus probably involves immersing the thermistor in carefully heated or chilled fluids.
+That was not going to happen in my bride's kitchen!
+* **The calibration ratio might not be constant.** Just as the resistance itself changes as the thermistor's temperature changes, the *rate of change* in the resistance also might change.
+This drills down into the quantum nature of the materials forming the thermistor.
+Color me ignorant on that level.
+* **The fixed resistor changes with temperature, too.** If it is to be exposed to the same environment as the thermistor, then its variation will have some effect on the measurement.
+My study held the fixed resistor constant for the sake of convenience.
+* **Current may heat the thermistor.** My code example expects the thermistor circuit to remain energized continuously.
+Further minimizing current, e.g., with a higher-valued fixed resistor, or even switching it on only briefly to take measurements, may affect results.
+I chose not to pursue it, for simplicity's sake.
+* If I think of any more, I'll add them here.

+I plan to deploy the thermistor in the photo as an outside air temperature sensor.
+My purpose here can tolerate the risk of being somewhat wrong.
+Readings accurate to within a degree or two will satisfy my curiosity.

+Onward.

 ## Wonky Calculations
 Golly gee it felt funny to be back in 9th grade algebra class!